dumbx90/dumbx90.github.io/_posts/2019-12-26-Active-HackTheBox-writeup.md

 I Combine booth user lists and sort them to remove duplicate names.
-Now Lets dive in "kerberoasting".
+Now Lets dive in **"kerberoasting"**.

 ## Kerberoasting 101 for dummies